see ALICE SUTTON

 ANNE REDE (c.1510-January 5, 1585)

 Anne Rede was the daughter of Sir William Rede, Read, or Reade of Boarstall, Buckinghamshire (1470-1527) and Anne Warham.
 The list of ladies attending on Princess Mary in December 1526 includes the name Anne Rede.
 It was there she met her first husband, Sir Giles Greville or Grevill of Wick, Worcestershire (d.
 April 1, 1528), controller of the household.
-Two letters are extant that refer to the courtship, the first from Margaret, countess of Salisbury, governess of the Princess Mary, to Lady Rede.
+Two letters are extant that refer to the courtship.
+The first is from Margaret, countess of Salisbury, governess of the Princess Mary, to Lady Rede.
 Written from Worcester on August 20, 1526, it refers to the interest the comptroller has in her daughter and does not sound entirely approving of the romance.
 The second letter is from Lady Rede to Mr. Henry Golde, chaplain to the archbishop of Canterbury.
 Written from Knole on April 8, 1527, it announces that “the matter betwixt Sir Giles Bryvel (sic) and my daughter is driven almost into conclusion.”
 Barbara J. Harris, in “Women and Politics in Early Tudor England,” reveals that Sir Giles grew so frustrated with Lady Rede’s demands concerning her daughter’s jointure that he threatened to break off negotiations.
 In about 1530, Anne married Sir Adrian Fortescue (c.1481-x.
 July 9,1539).
-He was engaged in a long-running dispute over land with the family of his first wife, Anne Stonor (c.1484-June 14, 1518).
-On one occasion, according to later testimony before the Star Chamber, a party led by Sir Walter Stonor attacked Stonor Manor and dragged Anne Rede, who was pregnant, out of her chamber.
-Anne and Fortescue contested the inheritance of one of Sir Giles Greville’s manors by his daughter from an earlier marriage.
+John (1533-December 23, 1607), Thomas (May 13, 1534-1611), Anthony (c.1535-c.1611), Elizabeth (d.1602), and Mary.
+Fortescue was engaged in a long-running dispute over land with the family of his first wife, Anne Stonor (c.1484-June 14, 1518).
+On one occasion, according to later testimony before the Star Chamber, a party led by Sir Walter Stonor attacked Stonor Manor and dragged his second wife, who was pregnant, out of her chamber.
+With her husband, Anne contested the inheritance of one of Sir Giles Greville’s manors by his daughter from an earlier marriage.
 In 1532, Fortescue joined the knights of St. John of Jerusalem, an order that was abolished by Parliament in 1534/5.
 In August 1534, for refusing to take the Oath of Succession, he was imprisoned in the Marshalsea.
-The family was based at Brightwell Baldwin in Oxfordshire when, in February 1539, for refusing to take the Oath of Supremacy, Sir Adrian was arrested again and this time charged with “sedition and refusing allegiance” and beheaded.
-He was beatified in 1895.
-By Fortescue, Anne was the mother of John (1533-December 23, 1607), Thomas (May 13, 1534-1611), Anthony (c.1535-c.1611), Elizabeth (d.1602), and Mary.
-In about 1540, she married Sir Thomas Parry of Hampstead Marshall and Welford, Berkshire (c.1505-December 15, 1560).
+In February 1539, the family was based at Brightwell Baldwin in Oxfordshire when Sir Adrian was arrested and charged with “sedition and refusing allegiance” for refusing to take the Oath of Supremacy.
+He was beheaded and was beatified in 1895.
+In about 1540, Anne married Sir Thomas Parry of Hampstead Marshall and Welford, Berkshire (c.1505-December 15, 1560).
+Their children were Thomas (1544-1616), Edward, Anne, Frances, and Muriel (d.1616).
 According to The History of Parliament, the marriage was troubled.
 In August 1540, the Bishop of London set up a commission to investigate Parry’s complaint that his wife had left him.
-They were reconciled and eventually had two sons and three daughters: Thomas (1544-1616), Edward, Anne, Frances, and Muriel (d.1616).
 In October 1542, Anne was granted 1,500 sheep in Gloucestershire and other goods confiscated from her second husband.
-Thomas Parry had entered the service of Princess Elizabeth by 1548, when he was her cofferer.
+By 1548, Thomas Parry had entered the service of Princess Elizabeth as her cofferer.
 He was arrested in 1549 because of his knowledge of the activities of Lord Admiral Thomas Seymour but later released.
 The Parrys lived at Wallingford, Berkshire and at Welford Park, Berkshire.
-Anne was in the household of Elizabeth Tudor before she became queen, but on September 30, 1553, she was in attendance on Queen Mary.
+Anne was also in the household of Elizabeth Tudor before she became queen, but on September 30, 1553, she was in attendance on Queen Mary.
 Mary granted her Pannington, Gotherington, Tredington, Washbourne, and Hamstead in Gloucestershire.
 Under Queen Elizabeth, Anne Parry was a lady of the privy chamber.
 When she retired from the court in 1566, she received an annuity and more land in Gloucestershire.
 Portrait: alabaster effigy on her tomb in Welford, Berkshire, erected by her son Thomas.

 see ANNE CURSONNE; ANNE DONNE